bax082024/Multi_Client_Chat-PY/README.md

 # Minimal TCP Server and Client

-- the server simply echoes the client input.
+- the server simply echoes the client input using sockets.

 ## How it works